Schemex: Discovering Structural Abstractions from Examples: Related Work

 \subsection{Schemas Used in HCI Systems}

-Because of the generalized scaffolding schemas provide---particularly for novices---schemas are widely used in creativity support tools.
+Because of the generalized scaffolding they provide - particularly for novices - schemas are widely used in creativity support tools.
 Books of design patterns have influenced generations of architects~\cite{patternlanguage}, software engineers~\cite{gamma1995design}, and web designers~\cite{designofsites}.
-In computer graphics, design patterns can help solve challenges such as laying out furniture in a room~\cite{interior_design}, generating usable maps~\cite{line_drive}, illustrating furniture assembly instructions~\cite{maneeshdesignprinciples}, or sequencing cuts in film~\cite{leake_video_editing}.
-In HCI, design patterns have been used to help novice filmmakers structure their videos~\cite{motif}, support human-robot interaction programming~\cite{design_patterns_prototyping_HRI, design_patterns_social_HRI}, and inspire novel product ideas~\cite{yu2014distributed, yu2014searching}.
-AI has also been instrumental in helping users apply abstract schemas to creative tasks such as writing stories~\cite{dramatron}, creating visual blends~\cite{Chilton2019VisiBlends,Chilton2021VisiFit,Cunha2018ShellHornUnicorn,Wang2023PopBlends}, producing trailers and teasers~\cite{Wang2024PodReels}, crafting social media videos~\cite{Wang2024ReelFramer, menon2024moodsmith}, and generating inclusive, persuasive emergency messages~\cite{Jit2024WritingStorm}.
-In nearly all of these systems, authors have had to manually analyze examples and construct schemas by hand---a labor-intensive process.
+In computer graphics, design patterns help solve challenges such as furniture layout~\cite{interior_design}, map generation~\cite{line_drive}, and illustrating assembly instructions~\cite{maneeshdesignprinciples}.
+In HCI, design patterns have supported filmmakers~\cite{motif,leake_video_editing}, human-robot interaction~\cite{design_patterns_prototyping_HRI, design_patterns_social_HRI}, and product ideation~\cite{yu2014distributed, yu2014searching}.

+AI has also been instrumental in helping users apply abstract schemas to creative tasks such as writing stories~\cite{dramatron}, creating visual blends~\cite{Chilton2019VisiBlends,Chilton2021VisiFit,Cunha2018ShellHornUnicorn,Wang2023PopBlends}, producing teasers~\cite{Wang2024PodReels}, crafting social media videos~\cite{Wang2024ReelFramer, menon2024moodsmith}, and generating inclusive emergency messages~\cite{Jit2024WritingStorm}.
+In nearly all of these systems, the schemas were constructed manually - a labor-intensive process.
 Accelerating schema induction could vastly expand access to structured creativity, enabling more people to design, communicate, and express ideas effectively.